The author who would like to submit the manuscript has to consider the points below:

 Heading 3 (Capital at the beginning of the words, italic-bold, left alignment, 11 pts)

 15. Table.
-The table has to be identified using the number and title posted above the table, bold, font size 11 points, and center alignment.
+The table has to be identified using the number and title posted above the table, bold, font size 10 points, and center alignment.
 The table must be posted in the left-right alignment, and the first letter in the table’s title must be written in capital letters, except in conjunction.
-The data on the table is written in a single space, font size of 10 points.
+The data on the table is written in a single space, with a font size of 10 points.
 The table is only presented in horizontal lines.
 The presented table has to be mentioned in the paragraph.

 Everything related to citing permission or computer software usage in writing the manuscript or any other things related to copyright done by the author, along with all its legal consequences, becomes the author’s full responsibility.